wledfor2/MonoJunkie/README.md

 Finally (if it wasn't obvious), **MonoJunkie** is for Windows only.
 I may eventually port it to Linux, but there are better ways to do this on Linux than using this tool.

+# Disclaimer
+**DO NOT** use MonoJunkie with online games.
+Don't blame me if you get banned!

 # Instructions
 1. Follow the [caveats](#caveats) to ensure everything will work correctly in your assembly.
 2. Start the process.
 Wait until the correct injection time (again, see [caveats](#caveats)).